mrkamel/redstream/README.md

 ```

 More concretely, `after_save`, `after_touch` and `after_destroy` only write
-"delay" messages to a special purpose redis stream.
-Only `after_commit` writes
+"delay" messages to an additional redis stream.
+Delay message are exactly like
+any other messages, but are processed by a Redstream::Delayer only after a some
+(configurable) delay/time has passed to fix inconsistencies.
+Only
-messages to a redis stream for updating secondary datastores immediately.
-The
+`after_commit` writes messages to a redis stream for updating secondary
-reasoning is simple: usually, i.e. by using only one way to update secondary
+datastores immediately.
+The reasoning is simple: usually, i.e. by using only
-datastores, namely `after_save` or `after_commit`, any errors occurring in
+one way to update secondary datastores, namely `after_save` or `after_commit`,
-between `after_save` and `after_commit` result in inconsistencies between your
+any errors occurring in between `after_save` and `after_commit` result in
-primary and secondary datastore.
-By using these kinds of "delay" messages
+inconsistencies between your primary and secondary datastore.
+By using these
-triggered by `after_save` and fetched after e.g. 5 minutes, errors occurring in
+kinds of "delay" messages triggered by `after_save` and fetched after e.g. 5
-between `after_save` and `after_commit` can be fixed when the delay message get
+minutes, errors occurring in between `after_save` and `after_commit` can be
+fixed when the delay message get processed.
-processed.

 Any messages are fetched in batches, such that e.g. elasticsearch can be
 updated using its bulk API.
 For instance, depending on which elasticsearch ruby